 About Communication Central

-Communication Central began in 2006 as a partnership between Ruth E. Thaler-Carter and Katherine (Kat) Nagel, and will offer its 13th annual “Be a Better Freelancer”® conference for current and aspiring freelance writers, editors, proofreaders and other editorial/publishing professionals from September 21–22, with an optional workshop on September 23, in Rochester, NY.
+Communication Central began in 2006 as a partnership between Ruth E. Thaler-Carter and Katherine (Kat) Nagel, and offered its 13th annual “Be a Better Freelancer”® conference for current and aspiring freelance writers, editors, proofreaders and other editorial/publishing professionals in 2018 in Rochester, NY.
 For many years, the Communication Central conference was the only such event for freelancers in the publishing/editorial world, and it often still is.

 The conference focus is on launching and enhancing an editorial or communications business, for sole proprietors or owners with employees.
 Whether you need to jumpstart your marketing efforts, find (more and better-paying) clients, manage tools of the trade such as Microsoft Word or Adobe Acrobat, enhance your networking resources, expand your social media efforts, or buy new equipment, Communication Central programs can help you on your journey to a more-successful editorial business and career.

 Communication Central also offers writing, editing, proofreading and related services to clients, as well as half- and all-day workshops upon request.

 The first five Communication Central conferences were held in Rochester, NY; the sixth and seventh were in Baltimore, MD; and the conference returned to Rochester in 2013.
 The full conference brochure from the 2018 conference can be downloaded here.
 Plans are underway to partner with a professional organization for independent writers and editors for a 2019 conference on the East Coast — most likely in Philadelphia or Baltimore.